 The presence of blood in your urine, no matter how little, can be a frightening experience.
-More often than not it is nothing life threatening.
+Frequently, it is not life-threatening.
 For some people, even a mere intense exercise session is enough to cause hematuria (presence of blood in the urine).
 However such symptoms must not be ignored as they could indicate more serious health conditions that only a health professional should assess.

 “Hematuria is a term put together from the Greek words haima (blood) and ouron (urine) to refer to the presence of blood in the urine.
 The blood may be visible to the naked eye (macrohematuria, gross or frank hematuria) or only under the microscope (microhematuria).
 In some patient groups it is a frequent finding.
 The reported prevalence of asymptomatic microhematuria (aMH) ranges between 1.7% and 31.1%; in routine clinical practice, a prevalence of 4% to 5% appears realistic”1

 Diagnosis and Incidence of Hematuria

 “Hematuria is a prominent symptom in diseases of the genitourinary tract, and, moreover, it is often the only symptom of which the patient complains in the early stages.
 In such cases the first duty of the surgeon is to apply all the means at his disposal for discovering from which portion of that tract the blood is issuing.”2

 The presence of blood in the urine usually changes the color of water in a toilet bowl.
 When it is invisible to the naked eye (microscopic hematuria), the patient requires screening sessions or urinalysis for effective diagnosis.